GQuinteroP/GNS/README.md

 The coding part of the present project was developed in Mbed Online Compiler (https://os.mbed.com/handbook/mbed-Compiler), platform which is already deprecated.
 The author has already succesfuly compiled the code in  Keil Studio Cloud (https://studio.keil.arm.com), but the output binary hasn't been tested in the hardware.

 The aim of uploading this project is to port it to a new platform, probably, to increase the capabilities, the microcontroller taget would be the ESP32 from ESPRESSIF SYSTEMS.

+The documentation to build-up a new measurement station can be found at [Hardware](/Hardware/Readme.md).

 ## Citation